svandragt/wmm/readme.md

 * Allows multiple instances with dynamic hostnames

 WordPress Features:
-* PHP 8.0 and latest WordPress
+* All supported PHP versions (8.0-8.2) and latest WordPress
 * Object cache using Redis
 * Full page caching using Surge
 * Self signed HTTPS using Caddy